 The boat traffic in the harbor is fascinating.
 Evidence of Newport’s sailing heritage is everywhere (note America’s Cup Avenue along the wharf!), and mega-yachts abound!
 The wharf area is filled with restaurants, bars and all kinds of shops.
-We arrived on a Sunday, so it was bustling!
+We arrived on a Sunday, with the Regatta going on, so it was bustling!

 Since it’s been years since we have been in Newport, we really wanted to explore, so we rented a car during our visit.
 It’s worth doing, as it gives you the freedom to explore the area, particularly the beautiful coast.
-When we got to Enterprise (Best rental car company ever!
-They come to pick you up, drop you back off, and they’re all are super friendly!), we were asked if we wanted a VW Beetle Convertible.
+When we got to enterprise, we were asked if we wanted a VW Beetle Convertible.
 Ummm…for those of you who have known us for a long time know that our first car was a red VW Bug.
 It’s the car that we drove across the country when we were first married and moving to San Diego (that’s a story for another day!).
 So, we excitedly said “YES!”.
 It was a spectacular, sunny day, and we had a blast riding around with the top down.

 Best rental car EVER!! ❤️

 When you come to Newport by water, the incredible coastline is unsurpassed (just watch out for fields of lobster traps!).
 However, this coast is just as spectacular by land.
 Taking a drive along Ocean Avenue is a must.
 The rocky shore, the beautiful beaches and coves, gorgeous homes, the kites flying in the wind, and oh, the Dell’s Truck!!
 Dell’s is a local delicious, decadent frozen lemonade treat.
 It was incredibly hot and humid when we were there, so Dell’s was really yummy and refreshing!